subhadeepkoley/AbstractAway/README.md

-# Official repository of **How to Handle Sketch-Abstraction in Sketch-Based Image Retrieval?**
+# How to Handle Sketch-Abstraction in Sketch-Based Image Retrieval?

 Accepted in **CVPR 2024**